beccam/katakoda-scenarios/try-cassandra/step1.md

 This is similar concept to the database or namespace used in relational databases.

 In addition, the keyspace also controls the replication behavior for all of the data stored in the keyspace.
-You'll want to create different keyspaces if you want specific data to be replicated differently.

 <p><span  style="color:green">***ProTip:***</span> *You can use the **Tab** key in *cqlsh* to auto-complete or suggest the next part of your command, as you type.*</p>